awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 ### Reporting Status Feedback Using the Command Line or API<a name="reporting_status-cli"></a>

-Use the following [report\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/report-instance-status.html) \(AWS CLI\) command to send feedback about the status of an impaired instance:
+Use the following [report\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/report-instance-status.html) \(AWS CLI\) command to send feedback about the status of an impaired instance\.

 ```
 aws ec2 report-instance-status --instances i-1234567890abcdef0 --status impaired --reason-codes code